Jerry McDaniel: Career

 Jerry W. McDaniel also created award-winning posters.
 As the MCCAA Tennis Champion for 1971–72 he was afforded the opportunity to work as a Sports Artist and Designer for Philip Morris.
 He worked with the famous Spanish tennis player Manolo Santana.
-For over 25 years Mr. McDaniel was commissioned to created sports promotions in South America and Iberia: posters for tennis, Grand Prix racing, horse racing, motor cross, bicycling, and others.
-In the late 60s he created two Harlow's posters for the 1st discothèque in New York with the same name.
-Today these posters are in the permanent collection of the Victoria & Albert Museum.
+For over 25 years McDaniel was commissioned to create sports promotions in South America and Iberia: posters for tennis, Grand Prix racing, horse racing, motocross, bicycling, and others.
+In the late 1960s he created two Harlow's posters for the 1st discothèque in New York with the same name.
+Today these posters are in the permanent collection of the Victoria and Albert Museum.

 In 1971 Anita Grien became McDaniel's agent for the next three decades.

 In 1991 he was commissioned to design and illustrate a poster for the Union's Labor March on Washington, August 31, 1991.
 The Union created a limited edition of 200 signed-by-the artist prints of Jerry W. McDaniel's "Solidarity Works: Solidarity Day '91" poster.
 An official AFL-CIO special-run artist-signed copy of this print is in the University of Missouri St. Louis Art Collection – "The Bruce & Barbara Feldacker Labor Art Collection", and the Special Collections of the Frostburg State University, Frostburg, MD.
 McDaniel has also conceived and produced short films and film titles, among them the film ICE (Idea, Composition, and Execution) and the film titles for The Bolshoi at The Bolshoi.

 In 2008, the New York Society of Illustrators commemorated the 50th anniversary of their Annual Show by publishing a book entitled Icons and Images: 50 Years of Illustration, containing 500 of the 25,000 illustrations from the Society's Annuals.
 McDaniel's 1972 Grand Prix Philip Morris International large black & white Harlow's poster was among those selected.

-The abstract art works of McDaniel are in public and private collections around the world.
+The abstract artworks of McDaniel are in public and private collections around the world.
 He participated at numerous group shows, and had solo shows in New York, Los Angeles, Palm Springs, California, and Paris, France.
 In recent years his work was shown in Düsseldorf, Germany, Bucharest, Romania, and he had solo shows in Beverly Hills, California (2012), and the "LOOK AT ME" exhibition at the Valley Performing Arts Center (VPAC) of California State University, Northridge (CSUN), September 18 – October 22, 2013.
 He is represented by I. C. ART Gallery, Encino, California.

 Among his recent achievements he illustrated poems by two well-known Romanian poets, Lucian Blaga and Ana Blandiana; created several videos with about his art; designed posters and promotional graphics for the (AOI) Art of Innovation Conference (2013 & 2014, CSUN); banners for non-profit California organizations (2014 & 2016); the cover of the Art Volume and the design for the poster of "Salon ARTIS 2010", and was a member in the Awards Jury for Best Cinematography at SEEfest (South East European Film Festival), Los Angeles, CA, 2015.